IlianPihlajamaa/SelfPropelledVoronoi.jl/README.md

 *   **Area and Perimeter Elasticity:** Particles (modeled as Voronoi cells) have target areas and perimeters.
 Deviations from these targets result in elastic energy penalties, influencing particle motion.
 *   **Active Particle Motion:** Particles are self-propelled, meaning they have an intrinsic force that drives them in a direction determined by their orientation.
 This orientation can change due to rotational diffusion.
-*   **Periodic Boundary Conditions:** The simulation domain is typically a rectangular box with periodic boundary conditions, allowing for simulations of bulk systems.
+*   **Periodic Boundary Conditions:** The simulation domain is a rectangular box with periodic boundary conditions, allowing for simulations of bulk systems.

 See Bi, Dapeng, et al. "Motility-driven glass and jamming transitions in biological tissues."
 Physical Review X 6.2 (2016): 021011.